Since private student loans are held by a private bank or lender, you can’t refinance private student loans to federal loans.

 Federal student loan borrowers who are struggling to afford their standard 10-year monthly payments can explore one of the Department of Education’s income-driven repayment (IDR) plans.

-Each repayment plan calculates your monthly payment based on 10% to 20% of your discretionary income and your family size.
+Each repayment plan calculates your monthly payment based on a percentage of your discretionary income and your family size.
 Some borrowers under an IDR plan may qualify for a $0 per month payment.
-The plans offer a longer repayment period at 20 or 25 years.
+Most of the plans offer a longer repayment period of 20 or 25 years, though the new SAVE plan will offer a 10-year term for borrowers who took out $12,000 or less starting in July 2024.
 After completing your repayment term, your remaining eligible federal loan balance is forgiven.

 Understanding how income-based repayment works can help you gauge whether you’re willing to relinquish federal loan benefits for a private refinance loan.

 You might suddenly be hit with financial hardship, like being temporarily unemployed or experiencing an accident that inhibits your ability to make payments.
 In this stressful situation, federal student loans provide the option to request payment deferment or forbearance.

 These federal protections pause your federal student loan payment requirement without penalty.
 During this time, interest still accrues and is added to your principal balance.

 You’re ultimately responsible for repaying it back, as well as any interest that capitalizes when payments resume.
 However, this guaranteed postponement offers financial relief during difficult times.